Daniel Hinojosa

 Java 21 is out!
 Can you believe it?
 It's been a long time since I tried Java 1.0 in 1996.
 It has been amazing how much advancement has happened in Java over the years.
 Another monumental milestone was the book Design Patterns: Elements of Reusable Object-Oriented Software, also known as the "Gang of Four" book, released in 1994.
 Both are products of their times, using 1990s languages and tools.
 It's now 2023, and we have seen some things.
 Java now uses lambdas and streams extensively.
 We now desire immutability.
 Java's garbage collection has vastly improved by leaps and bounds.
 So, while Java has undoubtedly changed, how about our design patterns?
 That's why we will discuss one of the patterns from the "Gang of Four" book, the Interpreter Pattern.
 How do new features like sealed classes, pattern matching, records, and enhanced switch statements in today's Java change the interpreter pattern?
 Why is the interpreter so sought out among functional programmers?
 We will review the classic pattern and its purpose.
 We replace it with a modern alternative using the latest Java 21 techniques.
 We discuss its importance and use and how to wire in concepts like programs and monads, thus pushing our knowledge to Java's edge!

-In reality, our jobs aren't dealing with new code, but old crufty and evil code.
-How do we test such code, how do we get through it?
-How can we surgically take some of this bad code apart and make it testable?
-How can we move away from mocking?
+Our jobs don't deal with new code, but old crufty and evil code.
+How do we test such code?
+How do we get through it?
+How can we surgically remove some of this harmful code and make it testable?
+How can we move away from excessive mocking?

-This presentation looks at bad code and we talk about some of the strategies that we can do to diagnose, test, apply, and finally refactor to produce something that would promote some sanity in your development process.
+This presentation looks at harmful code and discusses some strategies we can use to diagnose, test, apply, and finally refactor to produce something that promotes some sanity in your development process.
 The content of this course is all in Java and Junit.
+We discuss the following maneuvers:

 Personal Productivity with the Pomodoro Technique